tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v3/gcp/README.md

 done
 ```

-To load run queries and update the graph, refer to section `Load, Run and Update` in [../LDBC_10TB/README.md](../LDBC_10TB/README.md).
+To load data, run queries and update the graph, refer to section `Load, Run and Update` in [../LDBC_10TB/README.md](../LDBC_10TB/README.md).

 ## Setup on EKS
 This is the setup of EKS for 1T benchmark and smaller data.
 First, create cluster on EKS